Four days in St. Raphael

 We headed back toward St. Raphael following the directions I’d printed out but then got in to a warren of streets that I couldn’t figure out.
 Luckily we ended up in the marina and the B&B owners had sent me directions from there so we found our way to du Soleil fairly easily.

-Although it’s a 15-20 minute hike to the marina and center, it’s in a beautiful residential area with plenty of parking and a pretty garden/patio area.
-Our room is small but has a nice balcony and the owners turned out to be helpful and friendly, bringing us glasses for our wine and giving us information on where to eat and what to see.
+Although Hotel du Soleil is a 15-20 minute hike to the marina and center, it’s in a beautiful residential area with plenty of parking and a pretty garden/patio area.
+Our room was small but had a nice balcony and the owners turned out to be helpful and friendly, bringing us glasses for our wine and giving us information on where to eat and what to see.
 (You can read more about it in my Where to Stay post.)

 St. Raphael marina at sunset